erkus-circus/StarPlus/readMe.md

 If there were no errors during compilation, the script should run.

-## Building runtime from source
+## Building from source
-If you would like to build the runtime (C code) from source, you need to have Clang installed. _(If you are on Windows, edit the `make-release.sh` script to build using your preferred Windows compiler instead)_
+If you would like to build the runtime (C code) from source, you need to have Clang and Python 3.9+ installed. _(If you are on Windows, edit the `make-release.sh` script to build using your preferred Windows compiler instead)_

-run the `make-release.sh` that is located script in this directory.
-And the starpc program should be recompiled.
+To build the project, run the following command in the terminal:

+    source make-releash.sh

+This creates a build folder which contains both the starp and starpc programs.
+It also adds the build folder to the path (locally).
 ## Known Bugs/Issues
 - Errors are not descriptive enough and sometimes not even reported
 - Modules can act buggy